Post written by Laura

 The hotel had three speciality a la carte restaurants (Italian, Mediterranean and Cuban) as well as the main buffet which gave some us some dining variety throughout the week.

 There was also entertainment each evening and Friday was ‘Cuba’ day where we saw a lunchtime Cuba show (above), did some rum and chocolate tasting in the afternoon and had a traditional Cuban dinner in the Cuban restaurant that evening.

 Would I go back to Cuba?

 Hell yes!!!
 This was a brilliant introduction… I loved the culture, the latin music, the rum, the gorgeous tropical scenery and laid back easy going nature of the friendly Cubans.
 Cuba seemed different to anywhere else I’ve been and it felt like stepping back in time by a few years.
 Cuba has its own wonderful unique blend of a Caribbean and Central American feel about it.
-The next time I go to Cuba ideally I would love to spend a few days in Havana then a few weeks of travelling around the rest of this exciting country.
+The next time I go to Cuba ideally I would love to spend a few days in Havana then a few weeks of travelling around more of this exciting country.